mui/toolpad/docs/data/toolpad/components/datepicker/datepicker.md

 ## Demo

 DatePicker is an input component.
 It takes user input and provides the value for further usage on the page.
-Documentation of the component properties is available in the reference section for [datepicker](/toolpad/reference/components/datepicker/#properties).

 {{"demo": "DatePicker.js", "hideToolbar": true}}